chileshemartin/idescanner/README.md

 ## Installation

-You first need to compile the apk using android studio.
-For more detailed instructions for app deployment, go to the official android development website or follow this [link](https://developer.android.com/studio/publish).
+You will need to first compile the apk using android studio.
+For more detailed instructions on deployment, go to the official android development website or follow this [link](https://developer.android.com/studio/publish).